 Among Composer content elements on Backend and Frontend editors, you will notice 4 different types of grid elements.
 Which you can divide into 2 groups depending on their source of information:

 - Media grids

-Post grids ar grids which uses pages, posts and custom post types as their source of information meaning you can display your portfolio post type as a grid using post grid elements.
-On the other side there are media grid elements which are using WordPress Media Library as their source, just like Image Gallery or Single Image content elements.
-Those type of content elements are perfect to display your media in a grid format with transition effects and are widely used by photographs.
+Post grids ar grids which use pages, posts, and custom post types as their source of information.
+Meaning you can display your portfolio post type as a grid using post grid elements.
+On the other side, there are media grid elements which are using WordPress Media Library as their source.
+Just like Image Gallery or Single Image content elements.
+Those type of content elements is perfect to display your media in a grid format.
+Photographs take advantage of transition effects.

 The difference between post and media grids, not to mention parameters, are grid item templates you will choose.
-Post grids will focus on redirecting visitors from your grid to posts or custom posts you will display and you will need to set link parameters in your grid item template to introduce such option.
-In the media grid the case is different as you will want your visitors to enlarge images which will of course ask for different settings within your grid item template.
+Post grids will focus on redirecting visitors from your grid to posts or custom posts.
+You will display and you will need to set link parameters in your grid item template to introduce such option.
+In the media grid, the case is different.
+Because you will want your visitors to enlarge images.
+Which of course, ask for different settings within your grid item template.

-Using power of Grid Builder will allow you create more engaging products pages with custom features to make your potential customers want to click on products.
+Using the power of Grid Builder will allow you to create more engaging products pages with custom features to make your potential customers want to click on products.

 WordPress Grid Builder by Visual Composer Plugin – Visualmodo

 Award-Winning 24/7 customer service

 Everyone on our Customer Care team is an experienced Visualmodo user and works in our office.
 We’re here to help you.